City Care Family Practice

 Consider this: Before the vaccine for measles was introduced, nearly everyone contracted the disease, and hundreds died from it every year.
 Today, you’d be hard-pressed to find anyone who’s ever seen a case of the measles.
 These success stories are common when it comes to many highly contagious diseases.
-At City Care Family Practice, the healthcare team provides vaccinations for both children and adults in the Murray Hill area on the east side of Manhattan in New York.
+At City Care Family Practice, the healthcare team provides vaccinations for both children and adults in the Lower Midtown area on the east side of Manhattan in New York.
 To learn how you can protect you and your family, call or schedule an appointment online.

 Vaccines were introduced to provide a first line of defense against many highly contagious diseases, such as polio or whooping cough, and have since become the single most important preventive tool in modern medicine.